-Chief of Police Richard H. Black, a thirty-seven year veteran of the department, commands the Glendale Police Department.
+Chief of Police Richard H. Black, a thirty-eight year veteran of the department, commands the Glendale Police Department.
 Chief Black's commitment to his fellow residents is to provide quality public safety service to the department's 6,000 employers, the citizens of Glendale.
 The department is comprised of thirteen (13) sworn, commissioned police officers (12 full time and 1 part time) and fifteen (15) civilian employees (3 full time and 12 part time) who form two divisions.
-The commissioned officers are assigned to the Patrol Division and are commanded by the Deputy Chief of Police, Captain Gary S. Woepke, also a thirty-seven year veteran of the department.
+The commissioned officers are assigned to the Patrol Division and are commanded by the Deputy Chief of Police, Captain Gary S. Woepke, also a thirty-eight year veteran of the department.
 All commissioned officers are certified by the State of Missouri as having received a minimum level of training as mandated by state law to perform their duties.
 These officers are sworn to uphold the laws of the United States of America, the State of Missouri and the City of Glendale.

-The civilian employees are assigned to the Communications Division and are supervised by Communications Supervisor and Court Administrator Pam Copeland, a twenty-four year veteran of the department.
+The civilian employees are assigned to the Communications Division and were supervised by Communications Supervisor and Court Administrator Pam Copeland, a twenty-five year veteran of the department until her retirement in June.
+At that time, Sergeant Bob Catlett, a twenty-one year veteran of the department assumed the responsibilities of supervising all civilian employees of the department.
 The civilian employees are primarily responsible for dispatching services for the police and fire departments.
 However, their duties are no less important than the police officers with whom they work.
 Our civilian employees are often the first City of Glendale representatives with whom our citizens come into contact.
 The civilian employees play a vital role in the day-to-day operation of the department.
 Their duties include the majority of clerical functions for the department as well as the operation of the Municipal Court, whose functions are further outlined in the "Municipal Court" section of this document.